 Vancouver has become a fertile environment for cutting-edge craft beer and distilleries, street food, locally sourced ingredients and international and fusion cuisine.
 Guests may want to start with a food tour to match their interests, perhaps through the city’s famed Chinatown or downtown, where many of Vancouver’s best food trucks and carts are often parked.

 For a taste of sustainable sushi, visit Miku, where chefs introduced the Aburi (or “flame-seared”) style to Canada in 2008.
 At Chinatown’s Kissa Tanto, some of the city’s best fusion cuisine—Japanese and Italian, in this case—is served in exquisitely plated dishes along with inventive craft cocktails.
 Luxury-lovers will want to score a table at Hawksworth, the upscale dining room serving creative Pacific Northwestern cuisine in the Rosewood Hotel Georgia.
-St. Lawrence, a French Canadian-inspired eatery, and Mak N Ming, which serves minimalist French-Asian cuisine, are also worth a visit.
+St. Lawrence, a French Canadian-inspired eatery, is also worth a visit.
 Save room for a sweet treat of decadent cream puffs and painted chocolates from Beta 5.

 Where to Go Next